xregistry/spec/core/spec.md

 1. Via the Resource `defaultversionsticky` and `defaultversionid` attributes.
    See [Resource Attributes](#resource-attributes) for more information about these attributes.
-2. Via the `setdefaultversionid` query parameter that is available on certain APIs, as defined below.
+2. Via the `?setdefaultversionid` query parameter that is available on certain APIs, as defined below.

-The `setdefaultversionid` query parameter is defined as:
+The `?setdefaultversionid` query parameter is defined as:

 ```yaml
 ...?setdefaultversionid=vID